-Financial Data Breach Statistics for 2024
+Financial Data Breach Statistics

 There is no doubt technology is rapidly changing how every aspect of the world works.
 But in our digitized lives, there is perhaps no other realm that has evolved more dramatically than the way we manage our money.

-Data breach statistics show that cybercriminals know exactly how sensitive online banking data is in the 21st century.
+Data breach numbers show that cybercriminals know exactly how sensitive online banking data is in the 21st century.
 In this ever-expanding sea of data, new pirates set sail by the minute, and the need for better security becomes more and more urgent.

 This has become more evident in the past few years, with the number of cyberattacks skyrocketing.